AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 ---
-title: "Quick Start: Mixed Media Set"
+title: 'Quick Start: Mixed Media Set'
 description: An introduction and Quick Start to Mixed Media Sets to help you get up and running quickly in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference